ChenFindling/tragic-algebra-analyzer/README.md

 follow the published writing of the authors named on each page; this project is independent and is not affiliated with or endorsed by any of them, including Michael Burry or Scion Asset Management.

+---

+Free, and staying free.
+If it's been useful: [ko-fi.com/investortoolkit](https://ko-fi.com/investortoolkit)